 Places to eat in Big Pine Key

-No Name Pub – the first time we read their slogan ‘a nice place, if you can find it’ we knew we had to visit.
+The first time we read their slogan ‘a nice place if you can find it’ we knew we had to visit.
 Lucky for us, this little dive pub is located just down the road from Big Pine Kayak and about as local as you can get.

-Backcountry Helicopter Tour – hands down the most spectacular way to experience Key West is from above.
-The standard flight takes you over and around the entire island before landing you back at the airport.
+Hands down the most spectacular way to experience Key West is from above.
+The standard helicopter adventure takes you over and around the entire island before landing you back at the airport.

 Helicopter tours with Air Adventures, the only helicopter tour operator on the island, leave from the Key West International Airport.